linrunner/tlp-doc/installation/fedora.rst

 .. warning::

-    The TLP 1.5 packages from the official Fedora repositories for F38 do not currently work:
+    The TLP packages from the official Fedora repositories for F38 (and newer) do not currently work:

     * When changing the power source, the profile settings are not applied
     * RDW does not work